-2. For activities that eliminate slum and blight on a spot basis, the applicant must identify the structures designated for clearance and the applicant's legal authority to carry out the demolition and removal.
-The applicant must describe how the identified structures are "blighted," a "public nuisance," "unfit for human occupancy," "an unlawful structure," or "abandoned" and how this condition is detrimental to or endangers the public safety, health, or welfare.
+- 2. For activities that eliminate slum and blight on a spot basis, the applicant must identify the structures designated for clearance and the applicant's legal authority to carry out the demolition and removal.
+The applicant must describe how the identified structures are "blighted," a "public nuisance," "unfit for human occupancy," "an unlawful structure," or "abandoned" and how this condition is detrimental to or endangers the public safety, health, or welfare. - C. Meeting other community development needs having a particular urgency because existing conditions pose a serious and immediate threat to the health or welfare of the community, and other financial resources are not available to meet such needs.